 Acro Yoga has taken the practice of yoga in India to new heights.
 Compared to most other traditional yoga practices, this sequence is more physically demanding.
-Alakh Yog School of yoga has come up with a unique combination of yoga, couple acrobatics and healing arts in its 200 Hour Acro Yoga Teacher Training in India, a learning adventure for beginners to intermediates.
+Alakh Yog School has come up with a unique combination of yoga, couple acrobatics, and healing arts in its 200 Hour Acro Yoga Teacher Training in Rishikesh and Goa, a learning adventure for beginners to intermediates.

 Why Choose Alakh Yog?

 Our wide range of instructors, from the very experienced to the novice, lead you through your daily training, therapeutics, yoga, and meditation practice and ensure that it is both interesting and deep.
-Also, our multi-style yoga training, our detox and wellness sessions and our 200 Hour Yoga Teacher Training in India are gaining popularity on a global level.
-Situated amidst mountains and valleys, away from the hustle and bustle of the cities, Alakh Yog’s Rishikesh Centre provides an ideal environment in which to be alone with one’s thoughts.
+Also, our multi-style yoga training, detox retreats, wellness sessions, and our 200 Hour Yoga Teacher Training in India are gaining popularity on a global level.
+Situated amidst mountains and valleys, away from the hustle and bustle of the cities, Alakhyog’s Schools (Rishikesh & Goa) provide an ideal environment in which to be alone with one’s thoughts.

 Acro Yoga, often known as flying yoga, mixes yoga and acrobatics.
 But you don’t have to be a gymnast or acrobat to do it.
 Great teamwork is required.
 One person will be the basis, supporting another who will move around.
 Strength, balance, and flexibility are improved.

 Acro Yoga is a term used to describe physical disciplines that include acrobatics, yoga, and Thai massage, among other things.
 Acro yoga, which has been practiced since the early 1900s, is a combination of acrobatics and yoga in which one can study yoga while having fun.
 Due to the fact that it is considerably more cogent than the standard kind of yoga, this style of yoga may occasionally result in injury.